IBM/cp4waiops-gitops/docs/cp4waiops-advanced-install-options.md

 ![](images/11-apps-on-1st-cluster.png)

-If you click the root level App and go into it, you will see for each child level App definition, there is a corresponding App instance linked to it and that is the actual workload getting deployed to the target cluster that we added into Argo CD just now.
+If you click the root level App and go into it, you will see for each child level App definition, there is a corresponding App instance linked to it and that is the actual application getting deployed to the target cluster that was added into Argo CD just now.

 ![](images/12-deploy-to-1st-cluster.png)